dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 ### Illusion of Pundits pg.
 219

+Philip Tetlock, a psychologist at the University of Pennsylvania, explored so-called expert predictions in a landmark twenty-year study, which he published in his book Expert Political Judgment: How Good Is It?
+How Can We Know?.
+In an experiment consisting of 284 people who made their living "commenting or offering advice on political and economic trends", Tetlock asked themto assess their probabilities that certain events would occur in the not too distant future, both in areas of the world in which they specialized and in regions about which they had less knowledge.

+The results were devastating.
+The experts performed worse than they would have if they had simply assigned equal probabilities to each of the 3 possible outcomes.
+The person who acquires more knowledge develops an enhanced illusion of their skill and becomes unrealistically overconfident.
+The experts resisted admitting that they had been wrong, and when they were compelled to admit error, they had a large collection of excuses.
+Experts are human in the end.
+They are dazzled by their own brilliance and hate to be wrong.
+Experts are led astray not by what they believe, but by how they think, says Tetlock.

+He uses the terminology from Isaiah Berlin's essay on Tolstoy, "The Hedgehog and the Fox".
+Hedgehogs "know one big thing" and have a theory about the world; they account for particular events within a coherent framework, bristle with impatience toward those who don't see things their way and are confident in their forecasts.
+Foxes, by contrast, are complex thinkers.
+They don't believe that one big thing drives the march of history.
+Instead the foxes recognize that reality emerges from the interactions of many different agents and forces, including blind luck, often producing large and unpredictable outcomes.

 ### Illusion of Skill pg.
 217

+A major industry appears to be built largely on an *illusion of skill*.
+The diagnostic for the existence of any skill is the consistency of individual differences in achievement.
+The logic is simple: if individual differences in any one year are due entirely to luck, the ranking of investors and funds will vary erratically and the year-to-year correalation will be zero.
+When there is skill, however, the rankings will be more stable.
+The persistence of individual difference is the measure by which we confirm the existence of skill among golfers, car salespeople, orthodontists, or speedy toll collectors on the turnpike.

+#### Illusion of validity

 ### Law of Small Numbers

+People are not adequately sensitive to the sample size.

+In a telephone poll of 300 seniors, 60% support the president.

+If you had to summarize this message in exactly 3 words, it almost certainly would be "elderly support president".
+The omitted details of the poll, that it was done on the phone with a sample of 300, are of no interest in themselves.
+Your summary would be same if the sample size would be different.
+The exaggerated faith of researchers in what can be learned from a few oberservations is closelt related to halo effect, the sense we often get that we know and understand a person about whom we actually know very little.

+A well known example of this is the supposed ‘Mozart effect’.
+A study suggested that playing classical music to babies and young children might make them smarter.
+The findings spawned a whole cottage industry of books, CD and videos.
+The study by psychologist Frances Rauscher was based upon observations of just 36 college students.
+In just one test students who had listened to Mozart “seemed” to show a significant improvement in their performance in an IQ test.
+This was picked up by the media and various organizations involved in promoting music.
+However, in 2007 a review of relevant studies by the Ministry of Education and Research in Germany concluded that the phenomenon was “nonexistent”.

 ### Linda Problem pg.
 156